Tolerant Testing of Stabilizer States with Mixed State Inputs: Acknowledgements

 \section{Acknowledgements}

 We thank Marcel Hinsche for making us aware of this `ancilla-free' version of the SWAP test and for other instructive feedback on prior work regarding stabilizer state property testing.
 We also thank Sid Jain for helpful comments.
+We thank Arkopal Dutt for making us aware of errors in a preliminary draft pertaining to \cref{lem:additive-comb}.
 This work was done [in part] while the authors were visiting the Simons Institute for the Theory of Computing.
 VI is supported by an NSF Graduate Research Fellowship.
-DL is supported by the US NSF award FET-2243659.
+DL is supported by the US NSF award FET-2243659 and US NSF Award CCF-222413.